lanelayer/cli/docs/webhooks.md

 # Webhooks Guide

-LaneLayer containers receive transaction and intent submissions from core-lane via a single `/submit` endpoint.
-Containers query lane state to check payment status, confirmations, and process submissions accordingly.
+LaneLayer containers receive raw data submissions from core-lane via a single `/submit` endpoint.
+The endpoint accepts raw binary data with optional metadata passed via HTTP headers.

 ## Overview

-When a transaction or intent is submitted to core-lane, core-lane calls your container's `/submit` endpoint with comprehensive submission data.
-Your container then queries lane state using the `CORE_LANE_URL` environment variable to check payment status, confirmations, and other relevant information before processing.
+When data is submitted to core-lane, core-lane calls your container's `/submit` endpoint with raw binary data.
+Any metadata (such as source, type, or context) is passed via X- prefixed HTTP headers, keeping data and metadata separate.

 ## Submission Endpoint